Elections Technology: Recording and Tabulating our Votes Correctly

 Voting-machine miscounts are caused by the same things that can mess up any computer: 1) Malfunction; 2) Mistakes; and 3) Malicious interference.

 Malfunction.
 Anyone who uses a computer knows that computers can do unexpected things because of power surges or outages, physical damage, or no apparent reason.
-In one case in New York, tabulators overheated mid-day and lost calibration, but kept counting ballots without counting any votes.
-Thousands of voters were disenfranchised, and the miscount was not discovered until long after election results had been declared final.
-In a 2014 Wisconsin election, dust bunnies voted in a local referendum, when they got inside a voting machine and cast shadows on the ballots as the computer was ‘reading’ them.
+In one case in New York City, tabulators overheated mid-day and lost calibration but kept counting ballots without counting any votes.
+Thousands of voters were disenfranchised, but the missing votes were not noticed until long after election results had been declared final.
+In a 2014 Wisconsin election in Stoughton (Dane County), dust bunnies inside a voting machine cast shadows on the ballots that the computer read as votes.

 Malicious code.
 Wisconsin’s county and municipal clerks might maintain the tightest security they can, but the elections software security is not fully in their control.
+They are demonstrably ignorant about voting-system security.
 Private out-of-state corporations write and maintain the software that counts our votes.
 Wisconsin’s election clerks can do little more than trust that the vendors’ employees were all honest and competent, and that the vendors’ own security systems successfully resisted hackers.

 3. VERIFYING our election results.